The Rise of Canadian Automation Industries or The Return of Canadian Manufacturing Industries

 Thanks to advances in automation technology and a push for more companies to automate their workforce, businesses can now produce their goods and services much more affordably and efficiently in domestic plants.
 Here are some of the key changes that we will continue to see as automation increases.

 Many Canadian businesses are committed to branding themselves as "Made in Canada."
 Although many companies make use of global suppliers and supply chains, the final assembly stage of the manufacturing process is completed domestically.
 And this process requires a great deal of automation technology and relevant operator skills.
 With this, we see an increase in people seeking online courses to expand their education and also an increase in employers offering their workers online learning opportunities.

 Just In Time Manufacturing

-JIT used to be found largely in the automaking industry only.
-As Canadian manufacturers look to operate leaner and efficient assembly lines, many companies are applying JIT to their manufacturing process.
-These means that in addition to qualified automation machine operators, there’s a demand for those with the ability to build and deploy JIT logistical systems to work cohesively with automation technology.
+Just in Time (or JIT) manufacturing used to be found largely in the automotive industry only.
+However, as Canadian manufacturers have had to operate with leaner and more efficient assembly lines, many companies are applying JIT to their manufacturing process.
+This means that in addition to qualified automation machine operators, there’s a demand for those with the ability to build and deploy JIT logistical systems to work cohesively with automation technology.

 Automation technology doesn’t only exist on the factory floor.
 Canada’s agricultural industry has quickly and quietly become one of the most advanced in the world.
 As next-generation technology takes over, we’re seeing some of the biggest challenges in the agricultural sector be met head on.
 This includes such things as precision farming, which uses innovative technology like GPS guidance, drones, and sensors, which helps farmers make more efficient and informed decisions.